 A Missouri driver’s license (DL) is a card that gives you permission to drive a motor vehicle.
 Your full name, date of birth, mailing address, signature, photo, and physical description are available on the DL card.
 You have to bring the card anytime you drive a motor vehicle.

 Before you can get a class C license in Missouri, you are required to pass relevant knowledge and driving tests to show your knowledge about the rules of the road and indicate your driving skills.
 The DMV permit test is a set of multiple-choice questions and is administered by the state’s official Missouri DMV only.
 Our free Missouri permit test is all based on information available in the Missouri driver’s manual.
-We put the free DMV practice test 2021 and the official manual book to help you prepare well for these tests.
-Our gamified learning methods and our Missouri driver's license test will help you easier to obtain knowledge than just studying on the manual.
+We put the free DMV practice test 2023 and the official manual book to help you prepare well for these tests.
+Our gamified learning methods and our Missouri driver’s license test will help you easier to obtain knowledge than just studying the manual.

 The written exam is designed to assess your knowledge of Missouri traffic laws, safe driving rules, and road signs.
 The MO DOR exam consists of 25 questions, with a passing score of 20 correct answers (80 percent ).